btkelly/gandalf/README.md

 ## Usage

 The goal of Gandalf was to add this basic boiler plate code to any application quickly.
-You will need to add the following code to your application as well as host a JSON file on a publicly accessible server with the format included below.
+You will need to add the following code to your application as well as host a JSON file on a publicly accessible server.

 #### Application Class